eugenesan/x2goserver/README.md

  * x2goserver-xsession

-   This folder contains the project for fiddling arround with Xsession files of your own system and the X2Go Server's Xsession files.
+   This folder contains the project for fiddling around with Xsession files of your own system and the X2Go Server's Xsession files.

  * INSTALL

    This file contains installation instructions for building and installing it from a tarball.

  * Makefile

    This file is used by [http://www.gnu.org/software/make/manual/make.html](make) to build and install the code with the appropriate compiler.

  * Makefile.docupload

    This file is used by [http://www.gnu.org/software/make/manual/make.html](make) to build and upload the x2goserver documentation.

  * UNINSTALL